twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

     Error Domain=com.twilio.voice.error Code=31301 "Http status: 400.
 Unexpected registration response."
 UserInfo={NSLocalizedDescription=Http status: 400.
 Unexpected registration response.}
     ```

 ## iOS 13 & Xcode 11

-This document provides migration guides to support the new [PushKit push notification policy](https://developer.apple.com/documentation/pushkit/pkpushregistrydelegate/2875784-pushregistry) that iOS 13 and Xcode 11 introduced.
+This section provides migration guides to support the new [PushKit push notification policy](https://developer.apple.com/documentation/pushkit/pkpushregistrydelegate/2875784-pushregistry) that iOS 13 and Xcode 11 introduced.

 This new policy mandates that Apps built with Xcode 11 and running on iOS 13, which receive VoIP push notifications, must now report all PushKit push notifications to CallKit.
 Failure to do so will result in iOS 13 terminating the App and barring any further PushKit push notifications.
 You can read more about this policy and breaking changes [here](https://support.twilio.com/hc/en-us/articles/360035005593-iOS-13-Xcode-11-Breaking-Changes).